jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

     framework: 'mocha',
     services: ["obsidian"],
-    // You can use any wdio reporter, but by default they show the Chromium version instead of the
+    // You can use any wdio reporter, but they show the Chromium version
-    // Obsidian version. obsidian-reporter is just a wrapper around spec-reporter that shows the
+    // instead of the Obsidian version. obsidian reporter just wraps
-    // Obsidian version.
+    // spec reporter to show the Obsidian version.
     reporters: ['obsidian'],

     mochaOpts: {